What Causes A Trademark To Be Rejected?

 Overcoming these objections may involve putting in legal submissions against the examiner’s conclusion (they don’t always get it right), or preparing evidence of use to show that, despite the generic nature or descriptiveness, your customers have come to associate that term with your product.
 Another way to overcome this objection is to use a logo trademark application.
 You can read our blog post on that here.

 2. Your trademark is too similar to a prior registered trademark.

 This is one of the most common objections.
-Your trademark cannot be similar to a prior in time registered trademark.
+Your trademark cannot be similar to a prior-in-time registered trademark.
 The government, accordingly, will compare your trademark to other registered or pending trademarks on the Trademarks Registry to see if there are any other similar or identical trademarks.
 They will not review the marketplace or conduct internet searches, as this is irrelevant.

 To overcome this type of objection you can seek to remove the prior trademark for non-use, or put in legal submissions against the examiner’s findings or, alternatively, amend your goods and services to avoid the conflict with the prior trademark.
-As a last resort, you may also approach the other trader and ask for consent of the use of your proposed trademark (though you do not want to alert them to your trademark unless absolutely necessary in case they oppose your application once notified).
+As a last resort, you may also approach the other trader and ask for the consent of the use of your proposed trademark (though you do not want to alert them to your trademark unless absolutely necessary in case they oppose your application once notified).

 What to do if you get an adverse examination report?

 The best thing would be to speak to a trademark attorney to see what options you have.
 In many cases there are ways to overcome these adverse reports which are not stated in the letter itself because IP Australia is not permitted to provide legal advice.